 However, the court may make orders regarding custody and maintenance of children of an annulled marriage if they were born during the marriage or within 300 days after the date of annulment.

-If you or someone you know is having difficulty understanding the distinguishing characteristics and effects of an annulment and a divorce, it may help to turn to an attorney.
+If you or someone you know is having difficulty understanding the distinguishing characteristics and effects of an annulment and a divorce, it may help to turn to an attorney at Aramjoo Law Firm.
 In essence, an attorney will help provide answers to these questions and, at the same time, help you understand the legal options available.

 Contact us today for a free case evaluation.